 6. COSIMUS–DHFR: Computational analyses of Structural Intricacies of Mutations Using Scanning to probe antibiotic resistance in DiHydroFolate Reductase

-This study presents a computational approach to understand the molecular-level effects of mutations that play a critical role in the development of antibiotic resistance.
-Conducted by Sabancı University’s MidstLab, the project focuses on the enzyme dihydrofolate reductase (DHFR), analyzing mutations that confer resistance to trimethoprim and its derivative using high-performance computing (HPC) resources.
-By applying the energy minimization-based “MuMi” method to four distinct forms of DHFR (apo, DHF-bound, TMP-bound, and 4′-DTMP-bound), a total of 12,084 mutations are evaluated.
-This approach aims to provide insights into antibiotic resistance from a structural biology perspective.
-The project also offers undergraduate students hands-on HPC experience on the TRUBA infrastructure.
+This study presents a computational approach to understanding the molecular-level effects of mutations that play a critical role in the development of antibiotic resistance.
+Conducted by MidstLab at Sabancı University, the project focuses on the dihydrofolate reductase (DHFR) enzyme and analyzes mutations that confer resistance to trimethoprim and its derivative using high-performance computing (HPC) resources.
+Through an energy minimization-based method called “MuMi,” a total of 12,084 mutations are evaluated across four different forms of DHFR (apo, DHF-bound, TMP-bound, and 4′-DTMP-bound), aiming to elucidate antibiotic resistance from a structural biology perspective.
+The project also seeks to provide undergraduate students with hands-on HPC experience on TRUBA.